Technigo/project-express-api/README.md

-# API with Express and Joi (Part 1)
+# Custom Netflix API (Part 1)

 ### Summary

-A custom API created with Express and Joi to provide information about movies and TV shows on Netflix.
+A custom API created with Express, Joi and Jest to provide information about movies and TV shows on Netflix.

 ### Implementation details